Here we discuss different pension schemes and their tax considerations. This is an update of our article in the summer 2015 edition of Shipshape

 9 December 2020

-If you have a defined contribution pension scheme the big changes are:
+If you have a defined contribution pension scheme:

 - your fund is free of inheritance tax (IHT) if you die under 75.

 Members of private sector defined benefit (also known as final salary) schemes may also be able to convert to a defined contribution scheme to take advantage of the new rules.
-And from April 2016, those who have already purchased an annuity might be able to sell it and get a lump sum back into their pension as the Government is proposing to change the rules.
+Those who have already purchased an annuity might be able to sell it and get a lump sum back into their pension.

 Of course, in all instances you need to balance the income and lump sums you take against your income requirements for the rest of your life.
-You can take the whole lot in one year if you wish but then none is left for you to pay yourself a pension in the years ahead.
+You can take the whole lot in one year if you wish but then nothing is left to pay a pension in the years ahead.